rrobbes/EngineeringOfMobileSystemsV2/20-QandA/README.md

 As a guideline, my impression is that if a component has more than 3 or 4 state variables, it starts to become "too big"; in that case you should try to split it up.

+### Could you please talk again about useState and useEffect?

+useState allows us to define persistent state in a component.
+The state persists across re-renders.
+Unlike other means to have state, useState has a special property, which is that if the state changes, this causes the component to re-render, which ensures that the component always has the latest state available, no matter what.

+useEffect allows us to run code that would take too long to execute while we are rendering a component, such as async code (web queries, etc).
+The component is rendered, and effects are executed after rendering.
+Once the results of the code come in, the effect can change the state of the component, which can cause to re-render, allowing us to see the results of this code.
+For instance:

+- render an initial version of the component
+- execute a query to fetch new data
+- get the data
+- set the state
+- re-render the component with new data

+useEffect has an array of dependencies so that it knows when to reun the effect again (when the dependencies change), and support "cleanups" when a new effect is executed, if necessary.

+### Context API

+The context API essentially allows us to share state between several components.
+Otherwise, each component would have it's version of the state.
+Usually we want the components to NOT share their state, but sometimes we do.
+In this case, we use context.
+If the context contains pieces of react state, then the components that use the context will be re-rendered when this react state changes.

+### Lists with nested objects

+Lists can contain arbitrarily complex objects.
+If one wants to produce a new version of the list, the `...` operator is useful to copy parts of lists and/or objects.
+See one of the previous Q and As for this.
+If the question was about something else, please let me know!